stevedepp/FMNIST/README.md

 # [FMNIST Colab notebook](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb)

+A demo of development & production environments implemented via gcloud CLI

 the colab notebook from this demo video is included in this repo's code library.

+Transcript & slides are below.
+Please click this demo video to hear it with sound.

 if you would like to hear the audo associated with the video below, click on the video.